 -Green activities for kids

-Enter on Victory Drive or on Stadium Drive.
 There is free parking available on Park streets and in the parking lot across from the entrance to the Botanical Garden.
-We encourage you to ride your bike.
-We’ll have special bike parking on Victory Drive.
+We encourage visitors to ride their bike.
+Victory and Dreyfous will be closed before and during the event.